Fast simulation of planar Clifford circuits: Algorithm for graph state simulation

 We continue up the tree until we reach the root node $R$.
 If at any point during this process we encounter an affine space that is empty, we report that a stabilizer matching $\pi$ does not exist.
 Otherwise by definition $\mathcal{A}_R$ contains the restriction of such a stabilizer to coordinates of qubits in $\circuit'|_R$.
 All that remains is to reconstruct the remaining coordinates using the other affine spaces.
 To do so, we process the bags in reverse order.

-Let $C$ be the child of $R$.
+Let $R'$ be the child of $R$.
 By definition, a stabilizer $P_\textrm{cor}$ of $\circuit'\ket{+^{n_t}}$ respects $\pi$ iff its restriction to qubits in $\circuit'|_R$ is in $\mathcal{A}_R$.
 With this in mind, we choose a uniformly random element $(a,b)$ from $\mathcal{A}_R$ and set $\pfont{X}^a\pfont{Z}^b$ to be the tensor element of $P_\textrm{cor}$ corresponding to qubits of $R$.
-To reconstruct the remaining components of $P_\textrm{cor}$, we push $(a,b)$ backward through $\circuit'|_R$ by computing $\pfont{X}^c \pfont{Z}^d \propto (\circuit'|_R)^\dagger \pfont{X}^a\pfont{Z}^b (\circuit'|_R)$; randomly sample an element $(e,f)$ of $\mathcal{A}_C$ respecting the pattern $(c,d)$; and set the $j$th tensor element of $P_\textrm{cor}$ to be $\pfont{X}^{e_j}\pfont{Z}^{f_j}$, for each qubit $j$ being merged or forgotten in $\circuit'|_{C}$.
+To reconstruct the remaining components of $P_\textrm{cor}$, we push $(a,b)$ backward through $\circuit'|_R$ by computing $\pfont{X}^{a'} \pfont{Z}^{b'} \propto (\circuit'|_R)^\dagger \pfont{X}^a\pfont{Z}^b (\circuit'|_R)$; randomly sample an element $(a'',b'')$ of $\mathcal{A}_{R'}$ respecting the pattern $(a',b')$; and set the $j$th tensor element of $P_\textrm{cor}$ to be $\pfont{X}^{a''_j}\pfont{Z}^{b''_j}$, for each qubit $j$ being merged or forgotten in $\circuit'|_{R'}$.
 We continue in this way down the tree, always randomly sampling an element of the affine stabilizer subspace of the child node that preserves choices made higher up in the tree.

 The number of qubits that we handle at any given moment is never more than the size of the bag being operated upon plus that of its children.
 The only operations needed to construct $\mathcal{A}_B$ are those in \Cref{claim:affine_properties}.
 The time needed for each of these operations is at most the size(s) of the bag(s) involved raised to the $\omega$th power.
 All bags contribute to the runtime at most twice.
 Therefore all affine spaces can be constructed in time $O(\lVert T \rVert_\omega^\omega)$.
-Similarly, the reconstruction of $P_{\mathrm{cor}}$ from $(a,b)$ also takes time $O(\lVert T \rVert_\omega^\omega)$.
+When reconstructing $P_{\mathrm{cor}}$ from $(a,b)$, the only operations needed are those from \Cref{claim:affine_properties} together with the ability to sample from an affine subspace.
+The latter operation can be done in time at most the square of the corresponding bag's size, by randomly sampling a bit string of length $N$, where $N$ is the subspace dimension, and then multiplying that string by a rank-$N$ matrix and adding a displacement vector corresponding to the subspace.
+Each bag is processed just once during the reconstruction of $P_{\mathrm{cor}}$ from $(a,b)$, and therefore this process also takes time $O(\lVert T \rVert_\omega^\omega)$.